Production-Dependent Interpretation of the KLOE--MAMI $\eta\!\to\!\pi^{0}\gamma\gamma$ Tension via the Nucleon-Triggered Leptophobic Vector $V_{\!\mathcal B}$: Introduction

-A statistically significant tension of \(\approx 5.5\,\sigma\) between the KLOE (leptonic) and MAMI (nucleon) measurements strongly suggests a \underline{\emph{production–dependent}} New Physics origin.
+A \textit{statistically significant} tension between the KLOE (leptonic) and MAMI (nucleon) measurements strongly suggests a \underline{\emph{production–dependent}} New Physics origin.
 Any viable New Physics explanation of this discrepancy must therefore couple specifically to external nucleons while leaving leptonic channels untouched.
 Further in the text, we develop such a \textit{nucleon-rescaled} scenario, in which the $\eta^{(\prime)}\!\to\!\pi^{0}(\eta)\gamma\gamma$ decay width is modified only when the nucleon current is present.

 For the related decays, \(\eta^\prime \to \pi^0 \gamma\gamma\) and \(\eta^\prime \to \eta \gamma\gamma\), only the leptonic production channel has been explored so far, by BESIII, using the process \(e^+e^- \to J/\psi \to \gamma\eta^\prime\)~\cite{ablikim2017observation,ablikim2019search}.
-BESIII reports \(\mathrm{BR}^{\eta^\prime \to \pi^0 \gamma\gamma} = \left(3.20 \pm 0.07 \pm 0.23\right) \times 10^{-3}\), along with the corresponding invariant diphoton mass spectrum~\cite{ablikim2017observation}.
+BESIII reports \(\mathrm{BR}_{\textrm{BESIII}}^{\eta^\prime \to \pi^0 \gamma\gamma} = \left(3.20 \pm 0.07 \pm 0.23\right) \times 10^{-3}\), along with the corresponding invariant diphoton mass spectrum~\cite{ablikim2017observation}.
 This value is higher than the upper bound \(\mathrm{BR}^{\eta^\prime \to \pi^0 \gamma\gamma} < 8 \times 10^{-4}\) at \(90\%\) confidence level (CL) previously reported by GAMS-2000~\cite{alde1987neutral}.
-For \(\eta^\prime \to \eta \gamma\gamma\), BESIII sets an upper limit of \(\mathrm{BR}^{\eta^\prime \to \eta \gamma\gamma} < 1.33 \times 10^{-4}\) at \(90\%\) CL~\cite{ablikim2019search}.
+For \(\eta^\prime \to \eta \gamma\gamma\), BESIII sets an upper limit of \(\mathrm{BR}_{\textrm{BESIII}}^{\eta^\prime \to \eta \gamma\gamma} < 1.33 \times 10^{-4}\) at \(90\%\) CL~\cite{ablikim2019search}.

-Since our mechanism changes the amplitude only in the presence of a nucleon current \((\bar{N}N)\), the BESIII results serve as clean Standard Model benchmarks, and are predicted to remain unchanged.
-By contrast, photoproduction and charge-exchange experiments that produce \(\eta^\prime\) in a nuclear environment should exhibit the same type of enhancement we propose for the \(\eta\), offering a fully falsifiable prediction that we quantify further in the text.
+Since our mechanism, discussed further in the text, changes the amplitude only in the presence of a nucleon current \((\bar{N}N)\), the BESIII results serve as clean Standard Model benchmarks, and are predicted to remain unchanged.
+In contrast, photoproduction and charge-exchange experiments that produce \(\eta^\prime\) in a nuclear environment should exhibit the same type of enhancement we propose for the \(\eta\), offering a fully falsifiable prediction that we quantify further in the text.

 From a theoretical perspective, the computational landscape for the decay \(\eta \to \pi^0 \gamma\gamma\) encompasses a wide range of approaches.
 These include the Vector Meson Dominance (VMD) model~\cite{oppo1967models,baracca1970general}, chiral perturbation theory (\(\chi\)PT)~\cite{ametller1992chiral}, and its extensions incorporating \(C\)-odd axial-vector resonances~\cite{ko1993contributions,ko1995eta}.
 Other frameworks include unitarized chiral amplitudes~\cite{oset2003eta,oset2008eta}, dispersive methods~\cite{danilkin2017theoretical}, quark-loop (box) diagram calculations~\cite{ng1993,nemoto1996}, as well as both the original and extended versions of the Nambu--Jona-Lasinio model~\cite{belkov1995,bellucci1995,bijnens1995}.
 For the related decays, \(\eta^\prime \to \pi^0 \gamma\gamma\) and \(\eta^\prime \to \eta \gamma\gamma\), the preliminary theoretical predictions have been presented in~\cite{escribano2012,jora2010,Balytskyi:2018pzb,Balytskyi:2018uxb}, while a comprehensive treatment of all three channels simultaneously, \(\eta^{(\prime)} \to \pi^0(\eta) \gamma\gamma\), was performed in~\cite{escribano2020theoretical}.
 These decays were also analyzed using VMD in~\cite{Schaefer:2023stm}, yielding similar results to~\cite{escribano2020theoretical,Balytskyi:2023}.
 In this work, we use a modified approach from~\cite{escribano2020theoretical} as our Standard Model (SM) benchmark, which is consistent with the computation performed in our previous study~\cite{Balytskyi:2023}.